 At key points of contact the County provides services in the threshold language for the beneficiary and staff to communicate effectively.
 Clients speaking in the threshold language will be assigned to clinicians that speak their language, whenever possible.
-Behavioral Health uses the AT & T language line only when other options are unavailable.
+Behavioral Health uses IRIS or services through Language Services Associates when other options are unavailable.

-When a client or client's family needs a translator to assist during a mental health evaluation, it is the responsibility of the clinician to provide the translation services.
+When a client or client's family needs a translator to assist during an assessment or evaluation, it is the responsibility of the clinician to provide the translation services.
 The standard is to provide services in the threshold language; therefore, we rarely use interpreters.
 When interpreters are needed, we generally use other mental health professionals on our staff.
 For example, a bilingual mental health clinician may interpret for a monolingual psychiatrist.
-We also have a contract with an interpreter service.
+We also have a contract with interpreter services.